Porsche Boxster Common Problems

 A note on storage – don’t store the car with the top down.
 The top tends to shrink and after a few years will not stretch enough to reach the closed position.
 Always store the car with the top up.

-Hood or Luggage Lid Will Not Stay Open
+Hood or Engine Lid Will Not Stay Open

 Symptoms: Lift The Lid and It Falls Down On Your Head!